jonathanolson/slither/notes/patterns.md

 - TODO
   -
-  - Bug:
-    - Replace FaceColorDualFeature (fromPrimarySecondaryFaces) with a better search (it fails on diagonal-vertex-connected faces)
-      - HEY, we should reset hops to 0 when we actually increment?
-Hmm
-      - !!!
-Actually... we need to give it different input data!
-It is trying to find paths between faces that !!!
-HAVE NO PATHS!!!
-NO PATHS!
-      - We can have a threshold, and FAIL OUT, right?
-      - Yeah, just have it return null if we can't discover anything -
-        - NO THRESHOLD, we should do BFS and increase the set of faces we search each time? if count stays the same, bail?
   - Matching!!!
     - !!!
 Match exit edges (red) with either absence or just red edges. no white/black!
     - ...
 Almost everything else needs to have an exact analogue? (sectors, face colors, non-exit edge features, etc.)